moosch/identicon/README.md

 Open up your browser to [mix run --no-halt](http://localhost:8080) To generate an Identicon go to [http://localhost:8080/moosch](http://localhost:8080/moosch) or whatever string you want to use.

+## Getting started with Docker

+Test it all works locally by building the release with `MIX_ENV=prod mix release identicon_generator`.
+Then run `PORT=8080 _build/prod/rel/identicon_generator/bin/identicon_generator start` and to go [http://localhost:8080](http://localhost:8080)

+If all working, build the docker image using `docker build -t identicon-generator .` Once built you can run it with `docker run --env PORT=4000  --publish 4000:4000 identicon-generator:latest`

 ## License

 MIT Licensed.
 Use all you like at your own risky fun.
 Go nuts.